Great Information

 A business preparedness program helps organizations plan for natural disasters and pandemics like COVID-19.
 It reduces the impact of catastrophic events on employees and company operations.

-Nothing can truly prepare a person, a business, or a country for a pandemic.
+Sometimes, unforeseen events occur that affect our lives significantly.
+Nothing can truly prepare a person, a business, or a country for a disaster.
 However, businesses can create emergency preparedness programs, so they are better equipped to handle potential crises and reduce their financial burdens.

 Provide a business continuity plan and informational resources for employees.
 Offering information on how the company plans to address situations like school closures and sickness helps employees and their families better prepare.